RachaelCarpenter/SQL/README.md

 # Rachael Carpenter's SQL Portfolio
 ## Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out via email if you have any questions: rachael.m.c@icloud.com
+Feel free to take a look and reach out via email, text, or phone call if you have any questions: rachael.m.c@icloud.com | (515) 231-4430